JustWhit3/useful-guides/ROOT/Installation/Ubuntu.md

 sudo apt-get update
 ```
 After the system has been updated, decide in which folder you want to install ROOT and enter it through the shell.
-> If you want to install it in the `home` directory you don't have to do anything, just open a shell and continue with the following steps.
+> If you want to install it in the `$HOME` directory you don't have to do anything, just open a shell and continue with the following steps.
 Instead, if you want to install it for example in a folder named `dir`, which is located in `path/to/directory` path, you have to type `cd path/to/directory/dir` first, and then proceed with the guide.

 First of all you have to install all the prerequisite packages.
 Mandatory are (type the following command on the shell):
 ```shell